Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 Inguinal hernia

 An inguinal hernia is a disorder that causes sections of the large intestine to protrude through a hole in the abdomen.
-It also protrudes in the wall opening close to the belly button.
+It also protrudes from the wall opening close to the belly button.
 Spondylothoracic Dysostosis is associated with an increased chance of having the condition (umbilical hernia).

 Spondylothoracic Dysostosis Diagnosis